Rolling Stock

 Number: GR-B5 (427)

 A classic works van used to transport tools around the site and to different buildings as needed for repairs.
+Sides are unusually made from aluminium with drop flap sides to keep the rain out.

 Restored in 2010.